 1940’sit is especially hazardous because there was so much lead used in paints at that time

 - after the mid-1970s can still be a risk if old house paint, industrial or marine paint has been used.

 - Why lead paint is a problem

 - What to do if you think you have been exposed

 Amendments to the Controlled Substances (Poisons) Regulations 2011 came into operation on 1 April 2017.
 These amendments include the introduction of penalties that bring into effect national controls over the content of paints in South Australia.
 The national Uniform Paint Standard restricts the proportions of the most toxic poisons in paint such as lead and cadmium.

 The law limits the proportion of lead permissible in paint sold in South Australia to 0.1%.
-The health department can now take regulatory action and potentially prosecution if breaches are made by paint and tinter manufacturers, wholesalers or retailers.
+The health department can now take regulatory action and

-- exterior walls, doors and windows
+- exterior walls, doors

-- gutters, pipes and fittings
+- gutters, pipes